 Fabulous balls of fur!

-Tabitha’s estimated date of birth is 5/21/16 and her adoption fee of $135 includes her vet exam, FVRCP (distemper combo) vaccinations, rabies vaccination, FIV & Feline Leukemia testing (neg), routine deworming, flea control, microchip and spaying.
+Their estimated date of birth is 4/26/19.
+The adoption fee of $150.00 each includes the vet exam, FVRCP vaccination, FIV & Feline Leukemia testing, routine deworming, microchip and spay/neuter.

 We have everything you need to get started, and, when you adopt any cat you’ll get a coupon book filled with tons of savings.

 Please understand that though you may want to take these adorable animals home with you when you see them, you will first have to go through the application process through Adopt-A-Pet.
 Applications can be found here; fill it out and send it to volunteers at Adopt-A-Pet.
 One of their adoption councilors will contact you.